 President, Board Member

-Mark Ecker (President) is an independent consultant to the medical diagnostics industry; previously having held senior management positions with Alcor Scientific, Mettler Toledo Ingold, and Intellidata.
+Mark Ecker (Past President) is an independent consultant to the medical diagnostics industry; previously having held senior management positions with Alcor Scientific, Mettler Toledo Ingold, and Intellidata.
 Mark studied at the University of Georgia and University of Kansas, graduating with a BA in microbiology, a minor in mathematics, and graduate-level coursework in microbiology/ immunology.
 Mark lives and works in Massachusetts.
 In addition to a passion for skiing, Mark has had a life-long interest in cycling, tennis, hiking, and many other outdoor activities.
 He commutes weekly to Sunday River in the winter and is actively involved with Maine Adaptive as a volunteer and Board Member throughout the year.

 Steve Rogers [Treasurer] is currently employed at Hewlett Packard Enterprise where he is the Director of Global Planning for the after-market service business.
 In this role Steve leads an international team responsible to support all of HP’s customers with warranty or service contract support.
 Most recently he was the Vice President of Global Services at 3Com prior to HP’s acquisition of 3Com.
 Steve is married to Nancy, and they have two grown children.
 They spend time in both Maine and Florida.
 In his spare time, Steve enjoys skiing, boating, woodworking and antique automobiles.